OpenWIS/openwis-documentation/_minutes/steering/2020-05-26and28-OpenWIS-Steering-Committee-2020-May.md

  - SO - I certainly think that a workshop is a good format but not sure it will be part of the same workshop or not.
  - All - agreed to close and cross refer to a new action regarding the WIS2 workshop

-RES OWIS The Steering Committee agreed the closure of the Trust Model Charter.
+RES-OWIS The Steering Committee agreed the closure of the Trust Model Charter.

 **ACTION – SO to close the Trust Model Charter and note that it is a potential item for the WIS2 workshop  Meeting closed at 1352 hours UTC on 26 May 2020.**